Elbit27/Victorina/README.md

 Feb 5
 Finally done with create a game page.
 Only staff can create a game, regular user can only play a games.

+Feb 8
+I made a game functionality, but still didn't add web-socket connection.
+It's just one player version yet

+feb 14
+There is main part.
+Game play page, but also there is too many issues.
+In next I will fix them all.